 Halloween email campaign tips

 Christmas claims the largest share of holiday spending in the United States, but Halloween is hot on its heels.
-Americans’ passion for dressing up themselves and their kids, homes, offices and pets is projected to set a spending record of $9.1 billion in 2017.
+Americans’ passion for dressing up themselves and their kids, homes, offices and pets creates a market worth more than $9 billion annually.